variantstudios/thesubiedoctor.com/pages/services/Payments/index-copy.md

     at least 600 x 315px.
 ---

-### The Subie Doctor understands repairs aren't always planned.<br>We do offer financing to help budget for unexpected repair costs.
+### The Subie Doctor understands repairs aren’t always planned, but we do offer financing to help budget for unexpected repair and maintenance costs.

 * ### NO risk or obligation
 * ### NO prepayment penalties